Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

-To rigorously assess the quality of the collected information, we developed a set of content-based metrics based on Gricean Maxims ~\cite{grice1975logic}.
+To the best of our knowledge, there is no effective tool that can assess the quality of free-text responses to open-ended questions \emph{automatically}.
+We thus had to manually assess the quality of each free-text user response collected in the surveys.
+To guide us to assess the quality of user responses systematically, we developed a set of content-based metrics based on Gricean Maxims \cite{grice1975logic}.
 The Gricean Maxims, proposed by H.P.
-Grice in 1975, are a set of communication principles to which both speaker and listener should adhere to effective communication.
-For our purpose, we use the maxims to guide us to measure the quality of information communicated by survey participants during a conversational survey.
-As shown in Table~\ref{tab:measurements}, we measure the quality of information---a user's response to an open-ended question from four aspects: \textit{informativeness}, \textit{specificity}, \textit {relevance}, and \textit{clarity}.
+Grice in 1975, are a set of communication principles to which both speaker and listener should adhere to ensure effective communication.
+Gricean Maxims are often considered “cooperative principles to guide effective communications” \cite{dybkjaer1996-grice}.
+In the context of conducting surveys, a “cooperative” participant would obey all the maxims to produce quality responses.
+For example, a participant's relevant answer to an open-ended question complies with the Gricean relevance maxim, while a participant's clear response to a question satifies the Gricean clarity maxim.
+For our purpose, we use the maxims to guide us to define a set of metrics that quantitatively measure the quality of information communicated by survey participants.
+As shown in Table \ref{tab:measurements}, we measure the quality of information---a user's response to an open-ended question from four aspects: \textit{informativeness}, \textit{specificity}, \textit {relevance}, and \textit{clarity}.

+Guided by these quality metrics, two researchers independently went through participants' free-text responses to open-ended questions and manually assessed the quality of each of the response by the three aspects (i.e., \emph{relevance}, \emph{specificity}, and \emph{clarity}).
+More details about our coding protocol are presented in \ref{sec:codingprotocol}.

 \paragraph{Informativeness} By the Gricean Maxim of quantity, an effective communication should be informative.
-To measure the \emph{informativeness} of a text response, we computed the amount of information conveyed in the response by \emph{bits} (shannons) based on information theory ~\cite{jones1979elementary}.
-More precisely, the informativeness of a text response is the sum of each of its word's \textit{surprisal}, the inverse of its expected frequency appearing in modern English (Formula ~\ref{eq:info}).
+To measure the \emph{informativeness} of a text response, we computed the amount of information conveyed in the response by \emph{bits} (shannons) based on information theory \cite{jones1979elementary}.
+More precisely, the informativeness of a text response is the sum of each of its word's \textit{surprisal}, the inverse of its expected frequency appearing in modern English (Formula \ref{eq:info}).
 In other words, the more frequently a word (e.g., the common word ``the'') appears in modern English communications, the less information it conveys.